whaynes/STCW23/jekyll/assessments/Engine/OICEW-8-2A.md

 ### Condition

-{{ "Aboard ship or in workshop, given a centrifugal pump and other equipment, manuals and specifications needed to complete the task." | markdownify }}
+Aboard ship or in workshop, given a centrifugal pump and other equipment, manuals and specifications needed to complete the task.

 ### Performance requirement